juanibiapina/sub/README.md

 ## Usage

-Once you have set up your CLI, you can get help by running:
+Once you have set up your CLI (we called it `hat`), you can get help by running:

 ```sh
 $ hat --help